HomeDirectoriesWhy Your Business Needs to Be Listed

 Reviews are the lifeblood of local business success online.
 But here’s what many business owners don’t realise: reviews scattered across different platforms are far more powerful than reviews in just one place.
 It shows that real customers are talking about you across the web.

-When potential customers see that you have reviews on Google, Yelp, Facebook, and industry-specific directories, it paints a picture of an established business with a broad customer base.
-It’s much harder to fake reviews across multiple platforms, so this diversity adds authenticity to your reputation.
+When potential customers see reviews on Google, Yelp, Facebook, and industry-specific directories, it paints a picture of an established business with a broad customer base.
+It’s much harder to fake reviews across multiple platforms, so this spread adds authenticity to your reputation.

 The aggregation effect is real.
 Businesses with reviews on multiple platforms see 73% more conversions than those with reviews on just one platform.
-It’s not just about the quantity of reviews; it’s about their distribution.
-Think of it as reputation diversification – you’re not putting all your eggs in one basket.
+It’s not only the quantity of reviews; it’s their distribution.
+You’re not putting all your eggs in one basket.

 Review velocity matters too.
 A steady stream of reviews across different platforms signals an active, thriving business.
 Contrast that with a business that got 50 reviews three years ago and nothing since.
 Which one would you trust more?